filecoin-project/fvm-specs/01-architecture.md

 ## Annex: Current VM

 ![Current VM architecture](img/current-vm-arch.png)

-The term _Actor_ is a reference to the [actor model](https://en.wikipedia.org/wiki/Actor_model), a concurrent computation paradigm that inspires Filecoin's runtime and scalability primitives.

 Actors operate on the state tree.
 Nothing else can modify the state tree in normal circumstances, other than actor logic.
 The single exception is state migration logic during a network upgrades.
 It can conduct bulk modifications, both to the content and the structure of the state tree.